What Does a Chief Executive Officer (CEO) Do?

 - Representing the organization for civic and professional association responsibilities and activities in the local community, the state, and at the national level.
 Other senior leaders bear responsibility for these ventures as the CEO sees fit.

-- Participating in industry-related events or associations that will enhance the CEO's leadership skills, the organization's reputation, and organization's potential for success.
+- Participating in industry-related events or associations that will enhance the CEO's leadership skills, the organization's reputation, and the organization's potential for success.

 - Demonstrating the leadership necessary to make the organization's mission a success.
 This leadership includes providing leadership vision, leadership that attracts followers, and all other aspects of successful leadership.